JanSeemann92/AISA_GeosoftwareII/README.md

 - The LULC classes must be stored under the name "Label".
 - Training data should consist of polygons.
 - At least two polygons must be given for each LULC class (as spatial cross validation based on the polygons is used).
+- A CRS must be given but without further requirements.

 ### Model
 - Models must come as single R objects (.RDS).